Key takeaways

 Up to 20% of AGI based on fair market value of property

 No, you won’t owe capital-gains or income tax on the appreciation when you transfer cryptocurrency directly to a qualified charitable organization or donor-advised fund.
-The IRS treats crypto as a non-recognition gift, just like donating shares of stock.
+The IRS typically treats crypto donations similarly to gifts of appreciated securities, meaning you typically don’t recognize capital gains when donating directly to a qualified charity.

 If you’ve held the coins for more than a year, you also get a charitable deduction equal to their fair-market value (subject to the usual percentage-of-income caps).
-The only catch: if the gift is worth more than $5,000 you must attach Form 8283, Noncash Charitable Contributions, and hire a qualified appraiser to document the value; skip that step and the IRS will deny the deduction, even though the donation itself isn’t taxable.
+The only catch is if the gift is worth more than $5,000, you must attach Form 8283, Noncash Charitable Contributions, and hire a qualified appraiser to document the value.
+If you skip that step, the IRS will deny the deduction, even though the donation itself isn’t taxable.

-Yes, in some cases.
+Yes, in some cases charity auctions are tax deductible.
 If you spend money on items at a charity auction, you may be able to claim them as deductions if you pay more than the fair market value of an item.
 In other words, the difference between what you bid and the fair market value of the item can typically be deducted on your taxes.

 Yes, the IRS considers donations made to churches, mosques, synagogues and other places of worship as charitable donations.
 As long as your church operates solely for religious purposes and with a tax-exempt status, any contributions you’ve made can likely be deducted.